 A semester is defined as any enrolled fall or spring term.
 Regular semesters and accelerated terms are combined for consideration of an enrolled semester.
-A semester of complete withdrawals will push the penalty to the next term
+A semester of complete withdrawals will push the penalty to the next term.

-Academic New Beginning: (Policy #5156): A student who has exhibited poor academic performance prior to an extended period of absence from the College may, under certain conditions, appeal for an Academic New Beginning to have the previously earned grades disregarded in calculating the GPA.
+Academic Forgiveness: (Policy #5156): A student who has exhibited poor academic performance prior to an extended period of absence from the College may, under certain conditions, appeal for Academic Forgiveness to have the previously earned grades disregarded in calculating the GPA.

-A New Beginning appeal must be submitted to the Academic Affairs Office within two semesters of the student's return to Ocean County College.
+An Academic Forgiveness appeal must be submitted to the Academic Affairs Office within two semesters of the student's return to Ocean County College.
 Academic Affairs will submit it to the Academic Standards Committee for review and decision.

-Students seeking New Beginning Appeals should consult with the Financial Aid Office about any impact the appeal may have on their financial aid and/or veteran's benefits.
+Students seeking Academic Forgiveness should consult with the Financial Aid Office about any impact the appeal may have on their financial aid and/or veteran's benefits.
 Students transferring to other colleges will be bound by the transfer schools' terms and conditions for acceptance of transfer credits.

-Academic Warning Notices: (Policy#5156): A professor may send a notice of unsatisfactory progress to a student at any time during the semester in order to advise them of their academic standing in the class.
+Academic Warning Notices: (Policy #5156): A professor may send a notice of unsatisfactory progress to a student at any time during the semester in order to advise the student of their academic standing in the class.
+Students are responsible for monitoring their academic progress.
+Students may consult with their instructor about their academic progress at any point throughout the term/semester.